Phaedra Parks On Kim Zolciak: Does ‘RHOA’ Star Really Want Kim Back?

 A post shared by PHAEDRA (@phaedraparks) on

 But just as fans wanted to know how she felt about Kim Zolciak returning to the show, fans also wanted to know who Phaedra Parks would boot off the show if she had the chance to remove someone from the cast.
 But Parks knows that her co-stars are watching, so she decided to answer that question without giving a specific person.
-As Parks points out, it’s not her decision so she doesn’t see the need to call people out.
+As Parks points out, it’s not her decision, so she doesn’t see the need to call people out.

 “I would never say that because that’s not my choice.
 What makes the show great is we are an ensemble cast, and so everyone plays their part,” Phaedra Parks explained about who she would want to see leave The Real Housewives of Atlanta, adding, “And for me to say something as malicious as that says more about me than them.”

 It’s possible that she would choose Kenya Moore or Kandi Burruss to leave the show, as these are the two women she’s not really getting along with on the show.
-While Phaedra and Moore may just bicker once in a while, Phaedra Parks’ issues with Kandi Burruss are deep and they go back a long time.
+While Phaedra and Moore may just bicker once in a while, Phaedra Parks’ issues with Kandi Burruss are deep, and they go back a long time.
 And it makes sense that Parks would want Kim Zolciak to come back on the show, as they haven’t feuded as much.

 And Phaedra isn’t the only person who doesn’t have any troubles with Zolciak.
 Sheree Whitfield, who is one of the original housewives, has revealed that she and Zolciak used to argue all the time but they have put their issues behind them.
 In fact, Whitfield wouldn’t mind having Kim back on the show.